PeterVuyk/Livestream-manager/README.md

     $ docker-compose exec php /bin/bash -c "php ./bin/phpunit"

-The coding style standard phpcs is used for this project.
+The coding style standard PSR12 is used for this project.
 To start the CodeSniffer run:

-    $ docker-compose exec php /bin/bash -c "./vendor/bin/phpcs src/"
+    $ docker-compose exec php /bin/bash -c "./bin/phpcs src/"

+To detect code smells for possible errors and bad practices, run the command below to analyze the code with help of PHPMD:

+    $ docker-compose exec php /bin/bash -c "./bin/phpmd src/ text phpmd.xml"